mrgoroz/css101/README.md

 .flex-container {
   display: flex;
-  flex-direction: column; /* this is for vertical. default is horizontal */ .box2{
+  flex-direction: column; /* this is for vertical. default is horizontal */
+  justify-content: ... /* pushes the boxes to the sides or put margins between them or around them*/ .box2{
-  	flex:1; /* will give it 1 unit out of the sum of its brothers flex */ }
+  	flex:1; /* will give it 1 unit out of the sum of its brothers flex */
+	width/flex-basis: /* does the same */
+	flex-wrap: wrap;
+  }
 }
 ```